 If anything, your coffee maker should be top of your maintenance list.
-As a device you use daily, imagine the grime that builds up inside the mechanisms.
+Since it’s a device you use daily, grime buildup is an inevitability.
 The major reason that your coffee maker requires regular cleaning is the buildup of mineral scale that occurs as you use it.
-This buildup can have a direct effect on the boiling element, preventing the water from reaching an optimal temperature for brewing coffee.
+This buildup can have a direct effect on the boiling element, preventing the water from reaching an optimal temperature for proper brewing.

-Without the proper temperatures, the brewing process fails to extract every flavor from the coffee beans.
-A serious mineral buildup can also lead to a reduced water flow.
-If left unattended, this can lead to your maker failing.
-Here’s how to keep your coffee maker clean and buildup-free.
+Without the proper temperatures, the brewing process fails to extract every flavor from your favorite coffee beans.
+A serious mineral buildup can also lead to reduced water flow.
+If left unattended, this can cause your coffee machine to completely fail.

 Full Circle Coffee Machine Descaling Powder Packets are a simple and easy way to rid drip coffee makers, single cup coffee makers and manual/automatic espresso coffee machines of mineral buildup, keeping your machine working at its best.